Skyworks Solutions (SWKS) Stock Sinks As Market Gains: What You Should Know

 Investors should also note any recent changes to analyst estimates for Skyworks Solutions.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Skyworks Solutions is currently a Zacks Rank #3 (Hold).
+Skyworks Solutions currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Skyworks Solutions is holding a Forward P/E ratio of 12.06.
-Its industry sports an average Forward P/E of 12.06, so we one might conclude that Skyworks Solutions is trading at a no noticeable deviation comparatively.
+In terms of valuation, Skyworks Solutions is currently trading at a Forward P/E ratio of 11.61.
+Its industry sports an average Forward P/E of 11.61, so we one might conclude that Skyworks Solutions is trading at a no noticeable deviation comparatively.

-It is also worth noting that SWKS currently has a PEG ratio of 0.9.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Semiconductors - Radio Frequency was holding an average PEG ratio of 0.98 at yesterday's closing price.
+We can also see that SWKS currently has a PEG ratio of 0.86.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Semiconductors - Radio Frequency industry currently had an average PEG ratio of 0.94 as of yesterday's close.

 The Semiconductors - Radio Frequency industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 81, putting it in the top 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 70, which puts it in the top 28% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.